alexschroeter/qc-jc/index.md

 ## Contact

-You can contact us via qc-jc@fias.uni-frankfurt.de
+You can contact us via qc-jc@lists.fias.science